alabou/NMOS-MatroxOnly/NMOS With AAC.md

 - The `streamType` format-specific parameter MUST be included with the value 5 for RFC 3640.
 Actually only the `audio` stream type is supported.

-- The `maxDisplacement`, `constantDuration` and `de-interleaveBufferSize` format-specific parameters SHOULD be included with the correct value for RFC 3640 if the `packetization-mode` equals one of the interleaved modes.
+- The `maxDisplacement`, `constantDuration` and `de-interleaveBufferSize` format-specific parameters SHOULD be included with the correct value for RFC 3640 if access units are interleaved and `packet_transmission_mode` attribute is set to `interleaved_access_units`.

 - The `constantDuration` format-specific parameters MUST be included with the correct value for RFC 3640.